-Diocesan officers are appointed by the Archbishop to help him to carry out his responsibilities relating to Catholic education.
-They are members of The Education Commission.
+Diocesan officers are appointed by the Diocesan Bishop to help him to carry out his responsibilities relating to Catholic education.
+They are often members of the Diocesan Education Service or the Diocesan Schools Commission.

-- Diocesan Schools Commissioners (sometimes referred to as Diocesan Directors of Education or Diocesan Directors of Schools) are appointed by the Archbishop to help in the planning, organisation and management of Catholic Schools in the Diocese.
+- Diocesan Schools Commissioners (sometimes referred to as Diocesan Directors of Education or Diocesan Directors of Schools) are appointed by the Diocesan Bishop to help in the planning, organisation and management of Catholic Schools in the Diocese.
 They negotiate with officers of the local authorities and the Department for Education in matters relating, for example, to the provision of places and School buildings.
-They also work closely with Governing Boards, advising them on the appointment of senior leaders, building projects and maintenance, and they organise in-service training for Governing Boards and School staff. - Religious Education Advisers and Inspectors support the Archbishop by promoting his policies on the teaching of religious education in his Schools.
-They report to the Archbishop on the quality and standard of teaching and learning.
-They advise Governing Boards on the appointment process for teachers of religious education and work with teachers and Governing Boards on the curriculum for religious education. - The officers of the Archbishop will also act on behalf of the Diocesan Trustees in appropriate matters relating to property.
+They also work closely with Governing Boards, advising them on the appointment of senior leaders, building projects and maintenance, and they organise in-service training for Governing Boards and School staff. - Religious Education Advisers and Inspectors support the Diocesan Bishop by promoting his policies on the teaching of religious education in his Schools.
+They report to the Diocesan Bishop on the quality and standard of teaching and learning.
+They advise Governing Boards on the appointment process for teachers of religious education and work with teachers and Governing Boards on the curriculum for religious education. - The officers of the Diocesan Bishop will also act on behalf of the Diocesan Trustees in appropriate matters relating to property.